Azure/azure-sdk-for-python/doc/eng_sys_checks.md

    ``tox -e sdist -c ../../../eng/tox/tox.ini``

 #### depends
-The `depends` check ensures all modules in target package can be successfully imported.
+The `depends` check ensures all modules in a target package can be successfully imported.
 Actually installing and importing will verify that all package requirements are properly set in setup.py and that the `__all__` set for the package is properly defined.
 This test installs the package and its required packages, then executes `from <package-root-namespace> import *`.
 For example from `azure-core`, the following would be invoked:  `from azure.core import *`.

 Following is the command to run this test environment locally.